cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 4.2 It should be possible for a controller to authorise a host account to execute specific actions on a host chain without needing a packet round trip each time (e.g. auto-compounding)
 5. Performance
 5.1 The number of packet round trips to register an account, load the account with tokens and execute messages on the account should be minimised.
 // NOTE In theory we can achieve this by using a list of msgs that are passed to send Tx.
-This list
-// Can be max of 2 msgs with the first beeing of types `RegisterIcaAccount`, `RecoverIcaAccount` and `ExecuteTx`` and the second being executeTx TODO Define msg control
+// TO BE DEFINED if we need to maintain a certain order of msgs for security reasons.

 ## Technical specification